arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 result of other parsers.
 Basically, it's equivalent to equipping parsers with a form of memory.
 This capability will allow you to parse more complex languages and will dramatically change the way you write parsers.
-As you have surely guessed already, this is about introducing monads.
+This requires introducing monads.
 We will get there in the very next chapter.

 *Backtracking* is the ability to recover from errors and to explore